-It is important to note here that the assumption of minimizing total movement time does not provide any gradient to the reinforcement learner.
+It is important to note in this context that the assumption of minimizing total movement time does not provide any gradient information to the reinforcement learner.
 In particular, it is not possible to distinguish beneficial states and actions from inappropriate ones before the target has been reached, which terminates the episode and thus increases the total return.
 This, together with the fairly small subspace of appropriate actions relative to the number of possible control vectors, makes it very difficult to obtain a reasonable policy without additional aid.
-For this reason, we created an adaptive curriculum, which dynamically decreases the target width from 60cm to less than 2cm diameter during training.
-This has shown to be both effective (targets with diameter around 2cm are consistently reached by the final policy) and efficient (this minimum width was reached after 1.2M steps, while various predetermined curricula required more than 3M steps).
+For this reason, we created an adaptive curriculum, which dynamically decreases the target diameter from 60 cm to less than 2 cm during training.
+This has proven to be both effective (targets with diameter around 2 cm are consistently reached by the final policy) and efficient (this minimum width was reached after 1.2M steps, while various predetermined curricula required more than 3M steps).